etigerstudio/apple-music-cover-scraper/README.md

 ## Notes

-Preview pages of certain Apple Music server may not be accessible in certain coutries.
+Preview pages of certain Apple Music servers may not be accessible in certain countries or regions.
 For example, preview pages of US server is not available in mainland China.

 ## Disclaimer